General William Tecumseh Sherman Monument

+Equestrian statue in Washington, D.C.

 The General William Tecumseh Sherman Monument is an equestrian statue of American Civil War Major General William Tecumseh Sherman located in Sherman Plaza, which is part of President's Park in Washington, D.C., in the United States.
 The selection of an artist in 1896 to design the monument was highly controversial.
 During the monument's design phase, artist Carl Rohl-Smith died, and his memorial was finished by a number of other sculptors.
 The Sherman statue was unveiled in 1903.
 It is a contributing property to the Civil War Monuments in Washington, D.C. (added in 1978) and to the President's Park South (added in 1980), both of which are historic sites listed on the National Register of Historic Places.

 Genesis of the monument, and design controversy

 Sherman died on February 14, 1891.
 Within days, the Society of the Army of the Tennessee, a veterans' group for those who served in the Army of the Tennessee, began planning for a memorial to their late commander.
 At the society's annual meeting in October 1891, the members of the society resolved to ask Congress to contribute $50,000 to a memorial and to establish a Sherman Memorial Commission.
 On July 5, 1892, Congress enacted legislation establishing the Sherman Monument Commission.
 The three commission members were the president of the Society of the Army of the Tennessee, the Secretary of War, and the Commander of the United States Army.
 The Society of the Army of the Tennessee agreed to raise $50,000 (half the cost of the monument).
 The society contacted its own members as well as those of other veterans groups such as the Grand Army of the Republic, Society of the Army of the Potomac, Society of the Army of the Ohio, Society of the Army of the Cumberland, and the Military Order of the Loyal Legion of the United States.
 However, the fund-raising appeal netted just $14,469.91.
 Congress was forced to double its contribution in order to make up the difference.